Are you ready for a big truth? It’s really very big…

 When an ADHD Life Coach™ works with a child, we work with their whole family.
 Part of our ability is to help people distinguish between ADHD behavior and what’s considered “normal” behavior.

-A messy room could really be a symptom of an ADHD brain.
-It’s the reason behind the child’s reason for a messy room.
+A messy room could be a symptom of an ADHD brain.
+It’s the reason behind the child’s messy room.
 For example, out of sight, out of mind.
 This is not a direct act of rebellion that their room is messy.
-It’s simply that it’s not right in front of them so they truly have no idea that the room is messy.
+It’s simply that it’s not right in front of them, so they genuinely have no idea that the room is messy.

-From there, we are able to provide tools for both the child AND the parents to work together in supporting the strengths of their child and areas that require help.
+From there, we can provide tools for both the child AND the parents to work together in supporting the strengths of their child and areas that require help.